 You: For this chart, we have market share on the y-axis and different categories of beer on the x-axis.
 For each category, we see that market share is concentrated among a few large players.
 This implies a highly competitive market with high barriers to entry.
 Because of this, the beer market does not look attractive because it is so competitive.

-In addition to asking quantitative questions, the interviewer will also ask qualitative questions.
+In addition to asking quantitative questions during the case interview, the interviewer will also ask qualitative questions.

 One type of qualitative question you could get asked are brainstorming questions.
 For example, the interviewer might ask: